 Cars that could drive themselves have long lived in the realm of fiction.
-Within the next few years, this fiction will become a reality, thanks to the self-driving car.
+But within the next several years, this fiction will become a reality, thanks to the self-driving car.

 Self-driving cars are automobiles that do not require human operation to navigate to a destination.
 They use cameras, sensors, and advanced software to interpret and respond to traffic, pedestrians, and other surroundings on the road.